Marise Payne and Stuart Ayres split - ExBulletin

 Even Melburnians who cruelly denied Johnson their solution can find solace, however.

-Menzies director of the center for youth policy Freya Leaching recorded a podcast with Johnson.
+Freya Leachingdirector of the Center for Youth Policy at the Menzies Research Centre, recorded a podcast with Johnson.
 He will really talk to anyone.
-Marry lives!
+BoJo lives!

 The winner takes all

-The Victorian government took some heat from us the week after CBD revealed it secretly withdrew from bidding to host the 2030 Gay Games in October, after the The host organization invited him to apply.
+The Victorian government took some heat from us this week after CBD revealed it secretly withdrew from bidding to host the 2030 Gay Games in October, after the host organization invited him to apply.
 Sorry about that.

-Actually, not sorry.
-We just wanted to note that the host city finalists have been announced.
+Actually, I'm not sorry at all.
+We just wanted to note that the host city finalists have now been announced.

 During the first advertising blitz in August, the Minister of Tourism, Sport and Major Events Steve Dimopoulos puffed out his chest when he looked at the list of finalists and saw that they were missing: Perth, Auckland, Taipei, Cape Town, Denver and Edmonton in Canada.